m4r35n357/VisualOptimizers/README.md

 4 | Maximum error for convergence
 5 | Maximum number of iterations
 6 | Initial simplex scale
-7 | Initialization (0 for explicit coordinates, 1 for random in range)
+7 | Initialization (0 for explicit coordinates, 1 or more for number of random "runs") - ignored for GL

 If Initialization = 0
 Parameter | Meaning